 Daughter Margaret "Maggie" Elder (1864-1953) was born on Jan.
 11, 1864 in Buffalo Mills.
 She married William Henry Elliott ( ? - ? ).
 They lived in Kearney, NE in 1891; Yuma, AZ in 1900; and later in Berkeley, CA. Their two children were Lucille Elliott and Maurine Elliott James.
 Margaret died in Berkeley on April 1, 1953.
 Burial was in Los Angeles.
 William spent his final years in Whittier, CA, where he succumbed on Feb.
 28, 1917.

 Son Warren Pendleton Elder ( ? - ? ) married Clara B. ( ? - ? ).
 In 1900, their home was in Columbus, Franklin County, OH.

 On Sept.
-26, 1866, in Berlin, Somerset County, she was united in marriage with Alfred Evans (1841-1899), son of Aaron and Elizabeth Evans of neighboring Bedford County.
+26, 1866, in Berlin, Somerset County, when she was 24 years of age, Augusta was united in marriage with 25-year-old Alfred Evans (1841-1899), son of Aaron and Elizabeth Evans of neighboring Bedford County.

 The couple produced two known daughters -- Mary Alberta "Blanche" Berkebile and Emma Gertrude Evans.

 The federal census of 1880 shows the Evanses living next door to Augusta's parents in Milford Township, with Alfred working as a carpenter.